tytydraco/yessleep/out/The_police_say_she_died_a_few_hours_after_last_being_seen_Thats_literally_impossible_Part_2.md

 For a time line:

-December 9th, Sue dies and is found later that day
+December 9th, Sally dies and is found later that day

 December 10th, Kelly goes missing and is found later that day